coder/coder/examples/templates/aws-linux/README.md

 # aws-linux

-## Getting started
+To get started, run `coder templates init`.
+When prompted, select this template.

-Run `coder templates init`, and when prompted, select this template.
 Follow the on-screen instructions to proceed.

 ## Required permissions / policy